Build AI agents with portal and VS Code

 -

 Return to the agent playground.
-In the Tools section, enable both File search and Code interpreter.
+In the Tools section, select Add, and then add both File search and </> Code interpreter.

 -

-IT_Policy.txtfile you just downloaded. -
+IT_Policy.txtfile you just downloaded, and then select Attach. -

 Wait for the file to be indexed.
 You’ll see a confirmation when it’s ready.